miladnazar/Unit20Homework/README.md

-# Unit 20 - "Smart Contracts btween Company and Employees"
+# Smart Contracts btween Company and Employees:

 *In this project I'll be creating smart contract to auotamate my company finances with employees using Solidity.* **My task is to create the following contracts:**